romankempt/aimstools/docs/_build/html/_sources/intro.md.txt

     > **To do:** instead of making every module in-line executable, I will provide a superscript that automatically detects the calculation type and provides an easy plotting functionality.

 ## Installation
+I recommend using Anaconda to manage package dependencies and updates.
+See [here](https://docs.conda.io/projects/conda/en/latest/user-guide/getting-started.html).

 Simply download the zip from github and unpack it.
-I recommend using a conda environment to handle the package dependencies.
 Then run:

 ```bash